Temple Grafton: History

 Temple Grafton was alleged to have been granted to Evesham Abbey by Ceolred King of Mercia in 710.
 But it is also said to have been given by Edward the Confessor in 1055, and is included among the 36 manors acquired by Abbot Ethelwig (1055–1077); the 8th-century charter is probably a forgery made about this time to strengthen the title.
-Of these 36 manors, 28, including Grafton, were seized by Odo, Bishop of Bayeux, quasi lupus rapax, (like a ravaging wolf) after Ethelwig's death.
+Of these 36 manors, 28, including Grafton, were seized by Bishop Odo of Bayeux, quasi lupus rapax, (like a ravaging wolf) after Ethelwig's death.
 The village is then recorded in the Domesday Book as part of the lands of Osbern son of Richard, having been given to him by Odo, where the entry states, "In Ferncombe Hundred Gilbert holds 5 hides in (Grastone) Temple Grafton.
 Land for 5 ploughs.
 In lordship 2; 4 slaves; 6 villagers with a priest and 6 smallholders with 5 ploughs.
 Meadow, 24 acres.
 The value was £3; now £4.
 Merwin,Scroti, Toti and Tosti held it freely before 1066."

 The first mention of the Knights Hospitallers here occurs in 1189, when they received a grant of land from Henry de Grafton.
 In 1275–76 they were holding 2 carucates, formerly belonging to Ralph and Bernard de Grafton, which were declared to have evaded taxation for forty years.
 In 1316 they held the manor for a knight's fee of Guy de Beauchamp, Earl of Warwick.
 By 1338 they had a Preceptory here, which was united with that of Balsall, and they continued lords of the manor until the suppression of their Order in 1540 when the manor passed to the Crown.